 We have always focused on training our staff and making sure everyone follows standards, rules and guidelines.
 The big difference now is emotional engagement.
 Building a safety culture requires ownership and pride in committing to our ambition of zero injuries.

 We create this engagement through ambitious safety leadership, employee and contractor engagement and competence building - all designed to convey our vision.
-We expect all employees and contractors to adhere to our safety principles (PDF 40.02MB), as they are the cornerstone of our safety initiative.
+We expect all employees and contractors to adhere to our safety principles (PDF, 666 KB), as they are the cornerstone of our safety initiative.